eclipse-archived/codewind-docs/docs/_documentations/linking-your-projects.md

 `axios.get(http://${process.env.DATABASE}/api/v1/populations);`

 7\.
-If you choose to remove the target project of a link, the **Remove Projects** dialog prompts you with the following warning:
+If you choose to remove the target project of a link, the **Remove Projects** dialog reminds you that if you remove the project, the link is also removed.
+If the source project for a link is removed, the link is also removed.

 ![Image of removing projects](images/linking-feature/vscode_remove_projects.png){:width="650px"}

-If you go ahead and remove the project, the link is also removed.
-If the source project for a link is removed, the link is also removed.

 ## Linking your projects in Eclipse

 To link your projects in Eclipse, follow these steps where project `frontend-nodejs` is the source project and project `database-nodejs` is the target project.
 Both projects must be running to create a link.

 1\.
-Right-click on project `frontend-nodejs` in the **Codewind Explorer** view and select **Manage Project Links**.
+Right-click project `frontend-nodejs` in the **Codewind Explorer** view and select **Manage Project Links**.

 2\.
 Click **Add**: